 Kraken has had many technical issues and downtimes in the past.
 In the last months this has improved and trading was pretty stable.
 The UI looks outdated but it works.
 All trading features, including margin trading are available.

 My experience with the Kraken support is pretty positive.
 I had an issue with a bank transfer (wrong reference) and the support was very helpful and solved the issue within 3 days.

 The process of buying / selling on Bitcoin.de is different than on other exchanges.
 After selecting an offer, you directly send a wire transfer to the seller.
 The downside is that real time trading is not possible.
-However, you can sometimes find very good deals.10 months ago
+However, you can sometimes find very good deals.1 year ago